 It’s better at home

 Your home is a warm place, filled with rich memories, photos and belongings collected over a lifetime.
-It is familiar and private.
+It is familiar, private and full of memories.
 Your routines and food are the way you like them.
-It is a place full of memories and is particular beneficial for people who are suffering from Alzheimer’s or Dementia – as their home is their ‘memory box’.
+For someone living with Alzheimer’s or Dementia, it’s particularly beneficial to be around familiar surroundings, rooms and items because they see their home as their ‘memory box’.

 Support for a caregiver

-Live-in care is extremely cost effective.
 For the price of one bed within a care home, you can receive a live-in care service which is tailored to your healthcare needs.
-If both couples are requiring care, then live-in care is significantly cheaper than two rooms in a care home, plus they do not need to be separated.

 One of the benefits of home care is your right to make choices and stay in control over life longer.
 Living in a nursing home usually means there are set meal times and any activities happen to a structure set by the nursing home.
 Whereas, if your relative receives care in their own home, their routines can remain the same, not having to adjust to another schedule.
 They’ll also be able to carry on enjoying their clubs, hobbies and interests whenever they like to

 Did you know that 3.6 million older people live alone in the UK, and over 2 million of those are over the age of 75 years?
 That’s why we offer a companionship service to give families complete peace of mind.
 We’ll make sure the carer’s interests and hobbies are similar to the individual.
 Having someone there around the clock to support them mentally as well as physically, can help them feel less alone and boost their mood

 If you’re looking for care for your relative, it’s vital to make sure that they receive not only the right level and quality of care, but the right type of short term or longer term support, including palliative care.
 This depends on which condition they might be living with.
 For example, our carers are trained and experienced in caring for individuals living with: